Sen. Susan Collins announces end to ICE large-scale operations in Maine after talks with Noem

-PORTLAND, Maine — U.S. Sen. Susan Collins of Maine said Thursday that immigration officials have ceased their "enhanced operations" in the state, the site of an enforcement surge and more than 100 arrests since last week.
+PORTLAND, Maine (AP) — U.S. Sen. Susan Collins of Maine said Thursday that immigration officials have ceased their “enhanced operations” in the state, the site of an enforcement surge and more than 200 arrests since last week.

 Collins, a Republican, made the announcement after saying she had several direct communications with Secretary of Homeland Security Kristi Noem.